Monday, 1 January 2018

 6. Multani Kohna Gate

 I am not sure when these gates were originally built.
-However, the plaques show that they were repaired on several occasion, starting from 1866.
-Size of the old town, with the perimeter of nearly 2.1 Kms and an area of almost 80 acres, clearly shows that once it was a big centre of population and enjoyed considerable significance.
-Especially if we keep in mind that a couple of centuries ago, cities used to be much smaller as they are today and population lived much more tightly in walled cities.
+However, the plaques show that they were repaired on several occasions, starting from 1866.
+The size of the old town, with a perimeter of nearly 2.1 km and an area of almost 80 acres, clearly shows that it was once a major centre of population and enjoyed considerable significance—especially if we keep in mind that a couple of centuries ago, cities were significantly smaller than they are today, and people lived far more densely within walled cities.

 Lahori Gate, Sahiwal.
 (17.07.2017.)